Menu

 3. An increased confidence, knowledge and skills of all staff in teaching PE and sport

-Already this yoear, staff have been trained on fundamental movement skills and the use of the PE Passport APP for delivery of PE sessions.
+Already this year, staff have been trained on fundamental movement skills and the use of the PE Passport APP for delivery of PE sessions.
+ECT have attended a number of curriculum courses to up-skill.

 Broader experience of a range of sports and activities offered to all pupils